BitBotFactory/MikaLendingBot/docs/configuration.rst

 If ``spreadlend = 1`` and ``gapbottom = 0``, it will behave as simple lending bot lending at lowest possible offer.

-- ``spreadlend`` is the amount (as an integer) of separate lends the bot will split your balance into across the order book.
+- ``spreadlend`` is the amount (as an integer) of separate loans the bot will split your balance into across the order book.

     - Default value: 3
     - Allowed range: 1 to 20 (1 is the same as disabling)
-    - The lends are distributed evenly between gapbottom and gaptop.
+    - The loans are distributed evenly between gapbottom and gaptop.
     - This allows the bot to benefit from spikes in lending rate but can result in loan fragmentation (not really a bad thing since the bot has to deal with it.)

-- ``gapbottom`` is how far into the lending book (in percent of YOUR balance for the respective coin) the bot will go to start spreading lends.
+- ``gapbottom`` is how far into the lending book (in percent of YOUR total balance for the respective coin) the bot will go, to start spreading loans.

     - Default value: 10 percent
     - Allowed range: 0 to <arbitrary large number> percent
     - 10% gapbottom is recommended to skip past dust at the bottom of the lending book, but if you have a VERY high volume this will cause issues as you stray to far away from the most competitive bid.

-- ``gaptop`` is how far into the lending book (in percent of YOUR balance for the respective coin) the bot will go to stop spreading lends.
+- ``gaptop`` is how far into the lending book (in percent of YOUR balance for the respective coin) the bot will go to stop spreading loans.

     - Default value: 200 percent
     - Allowed range: 0 to <arbitrary large number> percent